Services Online

 General Functions

-Performs mechanical repairs and preventive maintenance on pumping systems, blowers, gearboxes and mechanical drive systems, in a major industrial plant environment or the water and wastewater field with multiple critical processes.
+This key position performs skilled mechanical repairs and preventive maintenance on pumping systems, blowers, gearboxes and mechanical drive systems, in a major industrial plant environment or the water and wastewater field with multiple critical processes.
 Leads and oversees complex repair and maintenance projects.

 Representative Duties /Assignments

 Duties may vary based on area of assignment.
-The following are representative duties, it is not the intent to capture all duties performed by this classification.
+The following are representative duties; it is not the intent to capture all duties performed by this classification.

 • Performs as a lead mechanic, organizing and supervising major overhauls and repair projects.